Note: This article was originally written for TX DWA (older) version. However, the concepts may still apply to newer versions.

-The following guide illustrates how to import a TX DWA project using Global Databases into a completely new repository without preparing Environments.
+The following guide illustrates how to import a TimeXtender project using Global Databases into a completely new repository without preparing Environments.

 First, we need to create an export file.
 This example will use a simple project with two data connections where the data source connection is using a Global Database and the ODS is using project settings.
 Figure 1 provides following info:

 1: The repository name we are exporting from.